← Back

 LUFS (Loudness Units Full Scale) is the standard measurement for audio loudness used across broadcast and streaming platforms.
 Unlike peak measurements, LUFS accounts for human perception of loudness by applying psychoacoustic weighting.

-What are the common loudness targets for different platforms?
+What are the common loudness targets?

 • Spotify: -14 LUFS integrated